Eyjafjörður Fjord in North-Iceland - Part III - the Historic Gásir and the Vikings

-Expensive goods were traded at Gásir, f.ex. live falcons and sulphur.
-But also fish, fish oil and woven goods.
+Expensive goods were traded at Gásir, f.ex. live falcons and sulfur.
+But also fish, fish oil, and woven goods.

 In the third weekend in July each year, a 4-day-festival is held at Gásir, the Medieval Days, where the medieval trading place is recreated.
 The supposed villagers look like real people from the Middle Ages, as they are dressed up in medieval costumes.

-You can walk around the recreated trading place and learn about old Nordic crafts; how wool was spun, tanning, how sulphur was purified, and wood carvers and black-smiths show their trade - just to name a few.
+You can walk around the recreated trading place and learn about old Nordic crafts; how wool was spun, tanning, how sulfur was purified, and woodcarvers and black-smiths show their trade - just to name a few.